 In 1867 the Fenian movement attempted an armed rising in Ireland in an effort to wrest the country from British rule.
-However, poor planning and successfully Government infiltration of the organisation meant that the effort was doomed to failure.
+However, poor planning and successful Government infiltration of the organisation meant that the effort was doomed to failure.
 The rising was sporadic and quickly fizzled out.
 However, the London Times of 8 March 1867 illustrates that Fenian members in Midleton were determined to take part:

 A formidable insurrection has broken out in this county [Cork], and is, probably, simultaneous with a similar movement in other places.
 Last night, at about 11 o’clock, the telegraph wires belonging to the two companies having stations at Cork were cut, the Magnetic Company’s wires being destroyed a little way beyond Charleville, about 36 miles from Cork and the Electric Company at Midleton, whence they radiate to several quarters.
 At an apparently preconcerted hour bands of armed insurgents assembled at Midleton, at Carrignavar, in the neighbourhood of Cork, at Kilmallock, Knocklong, and Rathduff…